octocat/Spoon-Knife/README.md

 Hey there!
 ----------

-## I heard y'all like to fork, so I foked some forks for you, so you can fork while you are forking. :)
+### I heard y'all like to fork, so I forked some forks for you, so you can fork while you are forking. :)

 >After forking this repository, you can make some changes to the project, and submit [a Pull >Request](https://github.com/octocat/Spoon-Knife/pulls) as practice.
 >